-The three simple tenses are used to describe actions without specifically stating whether the actions are completed or ongoing.
+The three simple tenses express facts or habitual activities.
+Unlike the other tenses, the simple tenses describe actions without specifically stating whether the actions are completed or ongoing.

-Examples of Verbs in the Simple TenseHere are some examples of verbs in the simple tense:
+- Examples of Verbs in the Simple Tenses

 - I went.

 - He saw.

 |(2) To describe scheduled events in the future

 |(3) To tell stories (particularly jokes) to make your listener or reader feel more engaged with the story